What Efficiency Means in v0.48.3

-Silver Bullet is an orchestration and enforcement layer around GSD.
-Its efficiency comes from routing work to the right workflow composition, keeping state in .planning/workflows/<id>.md, and adding only the gates that the task actually needs.
+Silver Bullet is an APO — an orchestration and enforcement engine with catalog-backed lifecycle workflows.
+Efficiency comes from routing work to the smallest safe WF-* composition, keeping state in .planning/workflows/<id>.md, and applying only the AF-* gates the task actually needs.

 That matters because the expensive failure mode in agentic development is not only token cost.
 It is doing the wrong amount of process: under-reviewing a risky change, over-processing a typo, losing traceability between spec and PR, or discovering after implementation that the plan never covered an acceptance criterion.